-- If "D" bit mismatches, the bidirectional side will fall back to unidirectional switching. - If the "R" bit mismatches, one side will clear switches to WTR and the other will clear to DNR.
+- o If the "D" bit mismatches, the bidirectional side will fall back to unidirectional switching. - o If the "R" bit mismatches, one side will clear switches to WTR and the other will clear to DNR.
 The two sides will interwork and the traffic is protected. - o If the "T" bit mismatches, the side using a broadcast bridge will fall back to using a selector bridge.